Noctem/pycrypt/README.rst

 Pycrypt
 =======================

-A fast C extension for TwoFish encryption in Python.
+A fast Cython extension for TwoFish encryption in Python.